beeware/briefcase-android-gradle-template/README.md

 ./create_sample_app.sh
 ```

-This will use `cookiecutter` to create, and build, a sample Python app.
+This will use `cookiecutter` to create, build, and run a sample Python app.

 If you don't know how to get 3.7.zip, then talk to Asheesh.